facebook:@rajiv.pant . linkedin:@rajivpant . twitter:@rajivpant

-I receive several hundred communications daily: via emails, phones and social networks in my job and personal life.
+I receive several hundred communications daily: via email, phone and social networks in my job and personal life.
 It is impossible for me to read all my emails, listen to all my voicemails and check all my social networks let alone respond to them.
 This is not because of time management, prioritization or caring.
 I receive more messages daily than I can skim, prioritize and manage.
-This common problem is called Information Overload.1
+This common problem is called information overload.2

 Here is how you can help me minimize this problem: